Align Your Query: Representation Alignment for Multimodality Medical Object Detection: Introduction

 Furthermore, to strengthen the alignment, we introduce a pre-training stage where object query representations are aligned with modality tokens guided by a contrastive \textbf{Query Representation Alignment} (\textbf{QueryREPA}) loss.
 Such alignment occurs before any detection head is trained, shaping a query manifold that is both modality-aware and class-faithful.
 To facilitate this process and prevent any single modality from dominating the training, we perform \textit{modality batch sampling} to ensure each batch contains a balanced mix of images from different modalities.
 Our experiments demonstrate that QueryREPA and MoCA are complementary, yielding a synergistic effect that significantly boosts medical object detection performance in mixed multimodality datasets.

-In summary, our main contributions are: \begin{itemize} \item A simple, detector-agnostic formulation of modality tokens that makes modality and class context explicit with minimal overhead.
-These modality tokens are lightweight to generate and require no extra annotations. \item Multimodality Context Attention (MoCA), a drop-in self-attention mechanism that appends modality tokens to queries, strengthening multimodality detection without architectural modifications. \item QueryREPA, a pretraining stage that aligns query representations to modality tokens using a task-specific contrastive loss.
-Combined with MoCA, the pretraining effectively boosts downstream AP across diverse medical imaging modalities. \end{itemize}
+In summary, our main contributions are: \begin{enumerate} \item A simple, detector-agnostic formulation of modality tokens that makes modality and class context explicit with minimal overhead.
+These modality tokens are lightweight to generate and require no extra annotations. \item \textit{Multimodality Context Attention (MoCA)}, a drop-in self-attention mechanism that appends modality tokens to queries, strengthening multimodality detection without architectural modifications. \item \textit{QueryREPA}, a pretraining stage that aligns query representations to modality tokens using a task-specific contrastive loss.
+Combined with MoCA, QueryREPA enables usage of large scale unlabeled datasets and effectively boosts downstream AP across diverse medical imaging modalities. \end{enumerate}